Optical downlink modeling for low-earth-orbit and medium-earth-orbit satellites under atmospheric turbulence with a quantum-state-tomography use case: Satellite-Based QST

-In this subsection, we address the practical question of how well one can reconstruct a quantum photonic state sent from LEO (Fig.~\ref{fig:set1}) and MEO (Fig.~\ref{fig:set2}) satellites as a function of receiver aperture and the number of photons collected for tomography.
+In this subsection, we address the practical question of how well one can reconstruct a quantum photonic state sent from LEO (Fig.~\ref{fig:set1}) and MEO (Fig.~\ref{fig:set2}) satellites as a function of the receiver aperture \(D\) and the mean number of photons \(\mathcal{N}\) emitted by the source for a single tomographic measurement setting.
+As explained in the previous subsection, \(\mathcal{N}\) represents the size of the ensemble of identically prepared photons used in the bulk tomography procedure.
+Different values of \(\mathcal{N}\) are considered across the subplots presented in Fig.~\ref{fig:set1} and Fig.~\ref{fig:set2}.
 The dominant physical effects determining performance are geometric collection (aperture area), atmospheric attenuation and turbulence (which grow with the zenith angle), and statistical error of the tomography (shot noise limited by the number of detected photons).

-Figure~\ref{fig:set1} shows the average fidelity calculated from QST for photons using different telescope sizes.
+Figure~\ref{fig:set1} shows the average fidelity calculated from QST for qubits using different telescope sizes.
 The error bars correspond to one SD computed for the sample.
 These graphs refer to a LEO satellite at an altitude of $420$ km.
 The diameter of the telescope controls the collected signal power roughly as the receiving area $\propto D^2$.
 For fixed transmitted pulses, a larger aperture increases the detected photon number, which directly improves the signal-to-noise ratio (SNR) of the tomography.
 This is why the panels for $D=75$ cm and $D=100$ cm [Fig.~\ref{fig:set1}(c–d)] reach high fidelities with much smaller nominal photon budgets than the $D=25$ cm and $D=50$ cm panels [Fig.~\ref{fig:set1}(a–b)].

 Moreover, each panel shows average fidelity as a function of zenith angle $\zeta$.
 At a larger $\zeta$, the optical path through the turbulent atmosphere is longer, producing larger extinction and stronger turbulence effects.
 Those effects reduce the detected photon rate and increase fluctuation-driven reconstruction errors, so fidelity degrades with increasing zenith angle for each curve.